kubeslice-ent/kubetally-installer/README.md

 # Define additional applications to install
 additional_apps:
-  - name: "gpu-operator"
-    skip_installation: false  # Do not skip the installation of the GPU operator
-    use_global_kubeconfig: true  # Use global kubeconfig for this application
-    namespace: "gpu-operator"  # Namespace where the GPU operator will be installed
-    release: "gpu-operator-release"  # Helm release name for the GPU operator
-    chart: "gpu-operator"  # Helm chart name for the GPU operator
-    repo_url: "https://helm.ngc.nvidia.com/nvidia"  # Helm repository URL for the GPU operator
-    version: "v24.6.0"  # Version of the GPU operator to install
-    specific_use_local_charts: true  # Use local charts for this application
-    inline_values:  # Inline Helm values for the GPU operator chart
-      hostPaths:
-        driverInstallDir: "/home/kubernetes/bin/nvidia"
-      toolkit:
-        installDir: "/home/kubernetes/bin/nvidia"
-      cdi:
-        enabled: true
-        default: true
-      driver:
-        enabled: false
-    helm_flags: "--wait"  # Additional Helm flags for this application's installation
-    verify_install: true  # Verify the installation of the GPU operator
-    verify_install_timeout: 600  # Timeout for verification (in seconds)
-    skip_on_verify_fail: false  # Do not skip if verification fails

   - name: "prometheus"
     skip_installation: false  # Do not skip the installation of Prometheus
     use_global_kubeconfig: true  # Use global kubeconfig for Prometheus